-The fear that euthanasia will be extended to very vulnerable groups is illustrated in the European experience.
-Dr. Theo A. Boer, a professor of health care ethics at the Theological University in Kampen in the Netherlands, supported the legalisation of euthanasia and PAS and was on the review committee on assisted dying for the Dutch government.
-In 2016 he explained his growing concern over the situation in the Netherlands.
-The number of assisted deaths began increasing in 2007 "for no apparent reason", tripling between 2002 and 2014 till they were one in 25 deaths in the Netherlands.
-There were also 300 non-voluntary deaths annually, each of which was illegal but impossible to prosecute (this figure was derived from anonymous surveys).
+The fear that euthanasia will be extended to very vulnerable groups is illustrated by cases in Europe.
+Dr Theo A Boer, is a Christian and a professor of Health Care Ethics.
+He supported the legalisation of PAS and was on the Dutch government's review committee for assisted dying.
+In 2016 he expressed growing concern over the situation in the Netherlands.
+The number of assisted deaths began increasing in 2007 "for no apparent reason", tripling between 2002 and 2014 until VAD accounted for one in 25 deaths in the Netherlands.
+There were also 300 nonvoluntary deaths annually, each of which was illegal but impossible to prosecute (this figure was derived from anonymous surveys).
 Along with the increasing numbers of cases, Boer became concerned about the very different type of patients seeking death.
 "Whereas in the first years the vast majority of patients-about 95 percent-were patients with a terminal disease who had their lives ended days or weeks before a natural death was expected, an increasing number of patients now seek assisted dying because of dementia, psychiatric illnesses, and accumulated age-related complaints."
 Several reported cases involved patients whose suffering was due to old age, loneliness and bereavement.
 He is also concerned about the normalisation of assisted dying, which was being treated as a preferred form of death, rather than an exception.
 Further, he is disturbed by the growing pressure to allow children access to assisted dying.
 Already, in the Netherlands, infants up to one year old can be euthanised by a physician with parental consent and a child over 12 can choose assisted dying.
 There is now a campaign to allow children of any age the right to choose their own death.
 Belgium brought in child assisted death legislation in 2016.
 Boer concludes:

 "Neither the Netherlands nor Belgium has made a serious attempt to address the rising incidents of assisted dying and the shift from seeing assisted dying as a last resort to seeing it as a normal death.
-It appears that once legalization of assisted dying has occurred, critical reflection is difficult."
-10
+It appears that once legalization of assisted dying has occurred, critical reflection is difficult."10